SAP-samples/btp-services-intelligent-routing/03-Provisioning S_HANA Apps to Launchpad/README.md

      ![create](./images/22.png)

-29. Now that the role is assigned to the user, go back to the **Site Directory** and click the highlighted button to open the **SAP BTP Launchpad service site**.
+29. Now that the role is assigned to the user, go back to the **Site Directory** and click the highlighted button to open the **SAP BTP Build Work Zone, standard edition service site**.

      ![create](./images/23.png)

 30.  <a name="url"></a> You can find all the Fiori apps that were federated from SAP S/4HANA along with the dummy app that you added to the **Everyone** role.
      ![create](./images/24.png)

-31. Go back to the **Site Directory** again and set the site as the default site (in case multiple sites exist, the default site will be opened when you access the SAP Launchpad service).
+31. Go back to the **Site Directory** again and set the site as the default site (in case multiple sites exist, the default site will be opened when you access the SAP Build Work Zone, standard edition service).

      ![create](./images/25.png)

 ---

 Good job!
-Now you have the SAP Launchpad service with SAP Fiori applications federated from your SAP S/4HANA system.
+Now you have the SAP Build Work Zone, standard edition service with SAP Fiori applications federated from your SAP S/4HANA system.